josecaneira/aks-lab/tcpdump_daemonset/README.md

-**tcpdump DaemonSet**

-DaemonSet to collect tcpdump capture files on each AKS cluster node storing them on an Azure file share.
+***DaemonSet to collect tcpdump capture files on each AKS cluster node storing them on an Azure file share.***

 Based on https://github.com/amjadaljunaidi/tcpdump however only using yaml instead of Helm.<br>
-Improved with features from https://github.com/ioanc/k8s-network-troubleshooting/blob/master/daemonSet-tcpdump-pvc.yaml<br>
+Improved with features ideas from https://github.com/ioanc/k8s-network-troubleshooting/blob/master/daemonSet-tcpdump-pvc.yaml<br>
 Special thanks to Amjad and Ioan for source materials and ideas.<br>

 Using this yaml file will create a configmap, a StorageClass, a PersistentVolumeClaim and a DaemonSet that will run a tcpdump command on each one of your nodes.